-It’s probably no secret that traffic in San Francisco gets crazy, so Uber drivers in San Fran must plan accordingly.
-While Uber drivers’ income in San Francisco is nowhere near what they were pre-pandemic, you can still make good money if you plan your shifts right.
+It’s probably no secret that traffic in San Francisco gets crazy, so Uber drivers in San Francisco must plan accordingly.
+While Uber drivers’ income in San Francisco is nowhere near what they were pre pandemic, you can still make OK money if you plan your shifts right especially since there’s very little miles driven in such small radius of operation.

 Here’s everything I do and use to make my Uber earnings as high as possible in San Francisco.